matthewlehner/matthewlehner.net/source/2013-08-15-rails-api-testing-guidelines.html.markdown

     get '/api/v1/messages'

-    expect(response).to be_success            # test for the 200 status-code
     json = JSON.parse(response.body)

+    # test for the 200 status-code
+    expect(response).to be_success

-    expect(json['messages'].length).to eq(10) # check to make sure the right amount of messages are returned end end
+    # check to make sure the right amount of messages are returned
+    expect(json['messages'].length).to eq(10)
+  end
+end
 ```

 This works exceptionally well for get, post and delete requests.
 Just check for the status code you want, and that the response body is as you expected.
-That being said, with this setup we'll be doing <code>json = JSON.parse(response.body)</code> a lot.
+That being said, with this setup we'll be doing `json = JSON.parse(response.body)` a lot.
 This should be a helper method.

-<h3>Add JSON Helper</h3>
+### Add the `json` Helper

 To DRY things out for future tests, pull the json parsing logic into an RSpec helper.
 This is what I've done: